Yin Yang Topics

-The yin yang symbol is more complicated than its relatively simplistic design.
-Here's a quick explanation of the philosophy and the meaning behind the symbol by explaining what each teardrop shape represents.
+The yin yang symbol is more complex than its relatively simplistic design.
+The yin yang philosophy unlocks the meaning behind the symbol by explaining what each teardrop shape represents.

-Feng shui practitioners recommend the use of the yin yang symbol either to increase your personal flow of positive chi or to improve the positive energy in your living or workspaces.
+Feng shui practitioners often recommend the use of the yin yang symbol either to increase your personal flow of positive chi or to improve the chi energy in your living or workspaces.
 Here are some common examples of yin yang applications in feng shui:

 Achieving a Balance of Yin and Yang